bburns/Lantern/README.md

 ## Issues

-The code needs to be organized to transform the MDL code to Lisp and then JSON and Graphviz step-by-step - it was done a bit interactively so the code is not quite in place yet - it could possibly be done with a Makefile.
+The code needs to be organized to transform the MDL code to Lisp and then JSON and Graphviz step-by-step - it was done a bit interactively so the code is not really in place yet - it could possibly be done with a Makefile.

 ## Contributing